Available 24/7 | En Español

 Send your legal questions to doihaveacase@farahandfarah.com to be answered on the show.

-Listen to our Show
+Listen to Our Show

 Listen live on Saturdays in Jacksonville on WOKV 104.5 at 12pm or listen to past episodes below.
 New episodes are uploaded weekly!